 On October 2, 1996, the Company's Board of Directors approved the MSBP.
 The terms of the MSBP provide for the award of up to 42,320 shares of common stock to certain officers and directors.
 Unearned deferred compensation is recorded at the date of the stock award based on the fair value of the shares granted.
-Vesting in the grant occurs in five equal, annual installments and the related deferred compensation balance is classified as a reduction of consolidated stockholders' equity.
+Vesting in the grant occurs in five equal, annual installments and the related deferred compensation is expensed over the same period.
+For financial reporting purposes the unearned deferred compensation balance is classified as a reduction of consolidated stockholders' equity.
 Officers, directors and employees awarded shares retain voting rights and, if dividends are paid, dividend privileges during the vesting period.
-During 2018 and 2017, -0-shares were granted to officers.
-BFB recognized compensation expense for the MSBP of \$-0- and \$-0- for the years ended September 30, 2018 and 2017, respectively.
-At September 30, 2018 and 2017, there were -0- of awarded but unvested shares.
-At September 30, 2018, there were -0- shares available for future awards.
+At September 30, 2020 and 2019, there were -0- of awarded but unvested shares.
+At September 30, 2020, there were -0- shares available for future awards.